 The wind data used to run NGOFS are based on the National Weather Service (NWS) nested, high resolution (4 km) North American Mesoscale (NAM) weather prediction model winds (for the nowcast and forecast).

-Additionally, NGOFS relies on CO-OPS' real-time water level, temperature and salinity observations, NWS Extratropical Storm Surge (ETSS) forecasts, the Advanced CIRCulation Model (ADCIRC) ec2001 tide database, U.S. Geological Survey (USGS) river data, and the Navy Coastal Ocean Model (NCOM).
+Additionally, NGOFS relies on CO-OPS' real-time water level, temperature and salinity observations, NWS Extratropical Storm Surge (ETSS) forecasts, the Advanced CIRCulation Model (ADCIRC) ec2001 tide database, U.S. Geological Survey (USGS) river data, and the Global Real-Time Ocean Forecast System (G-RTOFS).

 NGOFS runs on NOAA's High Performance Computers (HPC) in a new Coastal Ocean Modeling Framework (COMF) developed by CO-OPS.
 As a result, NGOFS has direct access to NWS operational meteorological products that it needs to run reliably.
 Nowcast and forecast guidance cycles are run 4 times a day (every 6 hours).

 The NGOFS graphics archive is located at: ftp://tidepool.nos.noaa.gov/pub/outgoing/ofs/ngofs/graphics/

 All CO-OPS official real-time products, including nowcast and forecast guidance from NGOFS are monitored by the CO-OPS's Continuous Operational Real-Time Monitoring System (CORMS).
 CORMS provides 24 hour per day, 7 day per week monitoring and quality control of sensors and data in order to ensure the availability, accuracy, and quality of tide, water level, current, and other marine environmental information.
 CORMS is intended to identify invalid and erroneous data and information before application of the data by real-time and near real-time users.